cognitedata/function-action-oidc/README.md

 1. `schedules_tenant_id`:  Tenant ID to be used at RUNTIME for the function, but ONLY for its scheduled runs!

 #### Optional
+All optional parameters that has default values, can be found in `src/defaults.py`, i.e. they are *not* defined in `action.yaml` because of the typical multi-deploy-pattern used with this action.
 1. `remove_only`: **Short-cut**: Deletes function along with all attached schedules.
 Ignores most other parameters!
 1. `common_folder`:  The path to the folder containing code that is shared between functions.
 See section below for more details.
 1. `function_file`: The name of the file with your main function.
 Will default to `handler.py` if not given.
 1. `function_secrets`: The *name* of a Github secret that holds the base64-encoded JSON dictionary with secrets (see "secrets section").
 1. `function_deploy_timeout`: The timeout limit (in seconds) for the function deployment.
 Once the timeout is reached, the deployment is canceled (an attempt to delete the function will be made).
-The default value can be found in the file `action.yaml`.
 1. `data_set_id`: Data set ID to use for the file uploaded to CDF (the function-associated file: *zipped code folder*).
 Requires two *additional* DEPLOYMENT capabilities: 'dataset:READ' and 'files:WRITE' scoped to *either* the dataset you are going to use, or 'all'.
 Note: If your data set is WRITE PROTECTED, you also need to add the capability 'dataset:OWNER' for it.
 Read more about data sets in the official documentation: [Data sets](https://docs.cognite.com/cdf/data_governance/concepts/datasets/)
-1. `description`: Additional field to describe the function.
 1. `post_deploy_cleanup`: Delete the code file object from CDF Files after successful Function deployment.
 Defaults to true.
+1. `description`: Additional field to describe the function.
 1. `owner`: Additional field to describe the function owner.
 1. `cpu`: Set fractional number of CPU cores per function. **Ignored for functions running on Azure!**.
 See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
 1. `memory`: Set memory per function measured in GB. **Ignored for functions running on Azure!**.
 See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).